The answer to this is probably obvious to everyone but me, lol, but can anyone tell me where the coin cell/bios battery is located inside

 Help is much appreciated.

 Your manual would have that.
 Get it or view online at Dell Support.
-HERE It certainly is a pain to replace.
+HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> It certainly is a pain to replace.
 Are you sure you need to replace it?
 Is your computer losing time or bios settings?
 If not, it could the main battery that needs replacing.
 Try removing the battery and use just the adapter.
 If the symptoms go away, replace the battery (expensive) or use it always plugged in. (cheap)

 Thanks for the reply!
 Yeah, I'm sure it's the coin cell battery, it started with losing time and disolved into the time clock error.
 We also have a